 The Syrian Christians were praying for revival and believing that God would do a great work in their land.
 They like us had their churches along with their different denominations.
 And then came the war with its bombings and terrorists.
 Churches were destroyed and down came their denominational barriers that separated believers.
 Syrian Christians groups who at one time may have questioned each other’s salvation are now gathering for weekly prayers, asking God to move in their nation and in their churches.
 Now, these same Christians continue to spread hope in the face of hopelessness, holding high not a political or denominational banner but the banner of Jesus Christ. (see video link in the reference area below)

 We cannot put God in our own little theological box.
 Yes, sometimes we get up on our little “soap box” and act like we know everything, but the truth of the matter is we don’t.
 (1 Corinthians 8:2) Let’s remember that Gods ways and thoughts are much higher than ours, so let’s just humble ourselves before Him and let God be God.
 (Isaiah 55:8) So let us quit leaning on our own understanding of things and allow his Holy Spirit to teach us his truths.
 We must embrace the truth of his word, and take upon ourselves the yoke of Jesus so that we can truly learn from him.
 For its only when we keep our eyes stayed on him, can we truly be led by the Holy Spirit into all truth.
-And in all, let us remember what his word says to us: “Hear, O Israel: The LORD our God is one LORD.
-So, if this is true with the Father, Son and Holy Spirit, then we likewise must be in unity with our God and with each other.
-Amen.
-(Deuteronomy 6:4)
+And in all, let us remember what his word says to us: “Hear, O Israel: The LORD our God is one LORD (Deuteronomy 6:4)

 So, let us put away our own petty differences and all those things that can cause divisions and strife and seek the truth of God's word.
 For only in doing so can we find true biblical oneness and unity.
-For we are that 9one body in the Lord with its many members who are called to function as a whole.
+For we are that one body in the Lord with its many members who are called to function as a whole.
 (1 Corinthians 12:12) There is a world of people out there who need to hear the gospel and we are to be the salt and a light to them.
 Isn’t that what we’re called to do?
 Aren’t we supposed to spread the love of Christ to the lost out there so that they may have eternal life too?
 So, let us fulfill our Lord's Prayer by being one in Him and fulfill the great commission which is sharing the Gospel with the world.
-We need to learn from His Holy Spirit as Christ shows us the way.
-Amen (Mark 16:15)
+Amen.

 Reference from article above: